allianz/ng-aquila/projects/ng-aquila/src/datefield/datefield.md

 #### Setting the selected date

 The type of values that the datepicker expects depends on the type of DateAdapter provided in your application.
 The `NativeDateAdapter`, for example, works directly with **plain JavaScript Date objects**.
 When using the `MomentDateAdapter`, however, the **values will all be Moment.js instances**.
+With the `IsoDateAdapter` the model is ISO date strings in the format of YYYY-MM-DD.

 Depending on the DateAdapter being used, the datepicker may automatically deserialize certain date formats for you as well.
 For example, both the `NativeDateAdapter` and `MomentDateAdapter` allow [ISO 8601](https://tools.ietf.org/html/rfc3339) strings to be passed to the datepicker and automatically converted to the proper object type.
 This can be convenient when binding data directly from your backend to the datepicker.
 However, the datepicker will not accept date strings formatted in user format such as "1/2/2017" as this is ambiguous and will mean different things depending on the locale of the browser running the code.
 You can test which strings are accepted:

 <!-- example(datefield-iso) -->

+### Manipulating dates
+The adapter interface defines some methods to directly manipulate a date value like `addCalendarDays`, `addCalendarMonths` and `addCalendarYears`.
+That way you don't need to know how the underlying date object works and especially helps for the Iso Date Adapter to manipulate your date.
+See the [API](./documentation/datefield/overview) for a list of methods.

 ### Examples
 This is a full example showing the capabilities of this component.
 It integrates into `nx-formfield` so you have access to floating labels, hints and error messages.
 Optionally you can provide a Datepicker.